Simon Bridges loses National leadership vote to Todd Muller

 It is the end of Simon Bridges' days as National's leader.

-The vote for the leadership has been won by Todd Muller.
+The vote for the party's leadership has been won by Todd Muller.

 Caucus has gone with the unknown candidate over incumbent Bridges and Auckland MP Nikki Kaye has been elected his deputy, replacing Paula Bennett.

+Bridges tweeted a photo of his wife Natalie and daughter Jemima, saying: "More time for the most important job I have.
+Thank you New Zealand."

-In a statement, Muller said: "There is no Team Todd, there is no Team Nikki, or anyone else – there is only Team National.
+In a statement, Muller, 51, said: "There is no Team Todd, there is no Team Nikki, or anyone else – there is only Team National.

 "National has always been a coalition of city and country, business and community, conservatives and liberals – National is the party for all New Zealanders.